sengayire/portfolio_project_imperial/data_sheet.md

 - **Creators:**
 The dataset was curated and maintained by the Spotify Data Science team, working on behalf of Spotify, a leading music streaming platform.
 The creation of the dataset was funded by Spotify.

 ## Composition

 - **Representation:**
 The dataset encompasses Spotify tracks, covering a diverse array of 125 genres.
-Each track is extensively characterized by audio features, including track-specific identifiers (track_id), artist information, album details, track name, popularity, duration, explicit content, danceability, energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, tempo, time signature, and track genre.
+Each track is extensively characterized by audio features, including track-specific identifiers (id), artist(s) name(s), track name, popularity, duration, explicit, danceability, energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, tempo, release date.
 - **Instance Count:**
 The dataset contains 169k of instances, with each instance representing a unique track in Spotify's expansive library..